SplooshAI/demo-chatgpt-with-voice-transcription-and-conversational-memory/README.md

 - Copy `./src/.env.sample` to `./src/.env` and update with your OpenAI API key and other desired environment variables
 - Run `npm start` to create the Python virtual environment and install all of the dependencies from `requirements.txt`
+  - ALTERNATIVE: If you don't have `node` and `npm` installed on your system, you can run `./manage.sh start` instead
 - Run the `deactivate` command when you're ready to leave the Python virtual environment
+  - ALTERNATIVE: If you don't have `node` and `npm` installed on your system, you can run `./manage.sh destroy` instead
   - OPTIONAL: If you want to delete your virtual environment completely, you can run the `npm run destroy` script

+To run tests:

+- Run `npm run test` to execute the suite of tests contained within the `tests` folder
+  - ALTERNATIVE: If you don't have `node` and `npm` installed on your system, you can run `./manage.sh test` instead
+- Run `npm run test:coverage` to execute the suite of tests contained within the `tests` folder
+  - ALTERNATIVE: If you don't have `node` and `npm` installed on your system, you can run `./manage.sh test --coverage` instead

 ### Prerequisites